shivanker/issue-to-pr-agent/README.md

 2. Update the Webhook URL with your Lambda function URL
 3. Save changes

+## GitHub App Authentication

+This app uses GitHub App installation authentication to interact with repositories:

+1. Installation IDs are automatically extracted from webhook payloads
+2. These IDs are used to generate installation tokens with the correct scope
+3. No need to manually specify installation IDs in environment variables

+For details on how authentication works, see [AUTH.md](AUTH.md).

 ## Customizing the Change Implementation

 The default implementation creates a markdown file with issue information.
-To customize the changes made in response to an issue, modify the `defaultChangeImplementer` function in `src/services/change-implementer.ts`:
+To customize the changes made in response to an issue, modify the `defaultChangeImplementer` function in `src/change-implementer.ts`:

 ```typescript
 export async function defaultChangeImplementer(